Senate candidate Bernie Moreno campaigns as an outsider. His wealthy family is politically connected - WTOP News

 Brown has a high-end net worth of about $1 million, according to his 2022 Senate financial disclosure, the most recent available.

-Moreno’s business background and wealth helped him win over Trump during a contentious Senate primary that included questions about a profile created with Moreno’s email account on an adult website –- a profile that Moreno’s lawyer said was created by a former intern as a prank.
-Moreno retained support from Trump and was given a coveted speaking spot at the Republican National Convention this month.
+Moreno’s business background and wealth helped him win over Trump during a contentious GOP primary this spring that included questions about a profile created with Moreno’s email account on an adult website – a profile Moreno’s lawyer said was created by a former intern as a prank.
+Moreno retained support from Trump during the controversy and was given a coveted speaking spot at the Republican National Convention earlier this month.

-Moreno’s parents started their family in the U.S., where Bernardo Sr. did his surgical residency at the University of Pennsylvania in the 1950s.
-Their first three children were born in Philadelphia but raised in Bogota, Colombia, where Bernardo was a medical school dean, a leading advocate for Colombia’s surgeons and then a government leader.
+The Morenos started their family in the U.S., where Bernardo Sr. did his surgical residency at the University of Pennsylvania in the 1950s.
+Their first three children were born in Philadelphia but raised in Bogota, where Bernardo was a medical school dean, a leading advocate for Colombia’s surgeons and then the equivalent of Colombian secretary of health.

-Bernie, or Bernardo Jr., the youngest of seven children, was about age 5 when the family moved to Florida.
-Before he entered politics, Bernie Moreno described his mother as coming from “outsized privilege” and says she emigrated because she did not want her children to be raised in ”an entitled way.”
+Bernie, or Bernardo Jr., the youngest of seven children, was about five when the family moved to Florida.
+Before entering politics, Bernie Moreno described his mother as coming from “outsized privilege” and says she emigrated because she didn’t want her children to be raised in ”an entitled way.”
 Bernie Moreno became a U.S. citizen at 18.

 “Our family came to the United States because our mother wanted her children to grow up here,” Stockamore said.
 “It would’ve been easier for us to stay in Colombia, which is why, at first, my father wanted to stay, but my mother was insistent.
 She knew that growing up in the United States would teach my siblings and I the value of hard work.”

-After attending American universities, their eldest child, Luis Alberto Moreno, served in several cabinet positions in Colombia.
-As conservative President Andres Pastrana’s ambassador to the U.S. starting in 1998, he spearheaded passage in Congress of what remains the largest ever U.S. aid package to Latin America.
-Among his legislative partners: then-Democratic Sen. Joe Biden of Delaware, a sponsor of the $1.6 billion counternarcotics strategy known as Plan Colombia.
+After attending American universities, Luis Alberto Moreno, their eldest child, returned to Colombia and served in several cabinet positions.
+As conservative President Andres Pastrana’s ambassador to the U.S. starting in 1998, he helped win passage in Congress of what remains the largest ever U.S. aid package to Latin America.
+Among his legislative partners: then-Delaware Sen. Joe Biden, a sponsor of the $1.6 billion counternarcotics strategy known as Plan Colombia.

-“He was one of the most effective ambassadors in Washington at the time,” said Chicola, the retired U.S. diplomat who worked closely with Luis Alberto Moreno to win congressional support for the aid.
-“He was very personable.
-Both Democrats and Republicans loved him.”

-Chicola, who immigrated to the U.S. as a teenager from Cuba and ran State Department policy on Colombia during the late 1990s, said Moreno never mentioned his brother Bernie, who is more than a decade younger, during their almost monthly breakfasts and other frequent meetings.
-But he called Bernie Moreno’s immigrant origin tale a “gross exaggeration.”
+Another Moreno brother, Roberto, is co-founder and president of Amarilo Construction, one of Colombia’s largest builders of affordable housing.
+Before getting entangled in a corruption scandal and returning to the United States, Moreno’s cousin Luis Andrade led Colombia’s national infrastructure agency.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.